Hike Pages by geographical area in Glacier Park

 set you free, and call forth every faculty into vigorous, enthusiastic action.

-Be sure to stop at one of the visitor centers in the park, East Glacier Visitor Center is open till 8 pm West Glacier Visitor Center closes at 5 pm.
+Be sure to stop at one of the visitor centers in the park, St Mary Visitor Center is open till 8 pm West Glacier Visitor Center closes at 5 pm.
 Ask for the 'Day Hikes in Glacier' and the "Ranger-Led Activity Schedule'.
 'Day Hikes in Glacier' contains trail maps and info regarding 68 hikes in the park.
 Ranger-Led Activity Schedule gives the times and locations for some 20 Ranger-Led hikes in the park plus other ranger-guided activity.
 YOU have to ask for these guides by name, usually they are available at the entrance stations. (starting in 2010 most entrance stations have the guide)

 The hiking season for Glacier National Park is fairly short.
 At this point 2013 hiking season is looking positive, except for budget cuts resulting from our Congress dereliction of duty.
 At this point budget cuts are going to have a greater impact on the hiking season in Glacier Park then the weather.